Notice of Recall Election for River Valley School Board

-Notice is hereby given of a spring election to be held inthe Town of Wyoming, and the Dodgeville and River Valley School Districts on April 4th 2017,at which the officers named below shall be chosen.
+Notice is hereby given of a recall election to be held in the River Valley School District on May 30th 2017, at which 2 school board members shall be chosen.
 The names of the candidates for each office to be voted for, whose nominations have been certified to or filed in this office, are given under the title of the office, each in its proper column, together with the questions submitted to a vote, for a referendum, if any, in the sample ballot below.

 INFORMATION TO VOTERS

 Upon entering the polling place, a voter shall state his or her name and address, show an acceptable form of photo identification and sign the poll book before being permitted to vote.
 If a voter is not registered to vote, a voter may register to vote at the polling place serving his or her residence, if the voter presents proof of residence in a form specified by law.
 Where ballots are distributed to voters, the initials of two inspectors must appear on the ballot.
 Upon being permitted to vote, the voter shall retire alone to a voting booth and cast his or her ballot except that a voter who is a parent or guardian may be accompanied by the voter's minor child or minor ward.
 An election official may inform the voter of the proper manner for casting a vote, but the official may not in any manner advise or indicate a particular voting choice.

 The voter shall make a mark (X) in the square next to the name of the candidate of his or her choice for each office for which he or she intends to vote.
 To vote for a person whose name does not appear on the ballot, the voter shall write in the name of the person of his or her choice in the space provided for a write-in vote.
 On referendum questions, the voter shall make a mark (X) in the square next to "yes" if in favor of the question, or the voter shall make a mark (X) in the square next to "no" if opposed to the question.